aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 currently triggering in the doc-ready callback.
 Let's add an onEnter hook to our `/` component.
 This hook will trigger a function whenever we visit the root url.
-Thus when the page first loads, we'll trigger an action that fetches all our pokémon from the database.
+Thus when the page first loads, we'll trigger an action that fetches all our pokemon from the database.

 In `root.jsx`:
 * Import the `requestAllPokemon` action creator.